-INTERNET CONNECTIVITY CHECK

-Click on the Re-run Diagnostics Tests button

-to run the diagnostics again.
+INTERNET CONNECTIVITY CHECK Click on the Test button to run the diagnostics again.

 Notice: The Diagnostic Test window is used to test connectivity of the Router.
 A Ping test may be done through the local or external interface to test connectivity to known IP addresses.
 The diagnostics feature executes a series of test on your system software and hardware connections.
 Use this window when working with your ISP to troubleshoot problems.